 Most women, particularly those seeking general preventive care, require a complete history and physical examination as well as a gynecologic evaluation.

-Gynecologic evaluation may be necessary to assess a specific problem such as pelvic pain Pelvic Pain Pelvic pain is discomfort in the lower torso; it is a common complaint in women.
-It is considered separately from perineal pain, which occurs in the external genitals and nearby perineal skin... read more , vaginal bleeding Vaginal Bleeding Abnormal vaginal bleeding includes Menses that are excessive (menorrhagia or hypermenorrhea) or too frequent (polymenorrhea) Bleeding that is unrelated to menses, occurring irregularly between... read more , or vaginal discharge Vaginal Itching and Discharge Vaginal itching (pruritus), discharge, or both result from infectious or noninfectious inflammation of the vaginal mucosa (vaginitis), often with inflammation of the vulva (vulvovaginitis).... read more .
+Gynecologic evaluation may be necessary to assess a specific problem such as pelvic pain Female Pelvic Pain Pelvic pain is discomfort in the lower abdomen and is a common complaint.
+It is considered separately from vaginal pain and from vulvar or perineal pain, which occurs in the external genitals... read more , vaginal bleeding Vaginal Bleeding Abnormal vaginal or uterine bleeding includes Menses that are excessive in frequency (amenorrhea, oligomenorrhea, polymenorrhea), volume, or duration (menorrhagia, or heavy menstrual bleeding)... read more , or vaginal discharge Vaginal Itching and Discharge Vaginal itching (pruritus), discharge, or both result from infectious or noninfectious inflammation of the vaginal mucosa ( vaginitis), often with inflammation of the vulva (vulvovaginitis)... read more .
 Women also need routine gynecologic evaluations, which may be provided by a gynecologist, an internist, or a family practitioner; evaluations are recommended every year for all women who are sexually active or > 18 years.
 Obstetric evaluation Evaluation of the Obstetric Patient Ideally, women who are planning to become pregnant should see a physician before conception; then they can learn about pregnancy risks and ways to reduce risks.
 As part of preconception care... read more focuses on issues related to pregnancy.
-A gynecologic or an obstetric evaluation may include a pelvic examination when indicated based on history or symptoms and agreed to by the patient (1 General reference Most women, particularly those seeking general preventive care, require a complete history and physical examination as well as a gynecologic evaluation.
+A gynecologic or an obstetric evaluation may include a pelvic examination when indicated based on history or symptoms and agreed to by the patient ( 1 General reference Most women, particularly those seeking general preventive care, require a complete history and physical examination as well as a gynecologic evaluation.
 Gynecologic evaluation may be necessary... read more ).

 Many women expect their gynecologist to provide general as well as gynecologic health care.
 In addition to screening and possible physical examination, a well-woman visit should include counseling and discussion of immunizations based on age and risk factors.
 This visit may include counseling on general health and routine screening for the following: